 Many airlines are waiving their change fees during the COVID-19 outbreak, and allowing customers to receive full refunds or credits for flights at a later time.
 Each airline has a slightly different policy, so be sure to contact them for the exact terms.

 If you booked your tickets with credit card points, you'll likely still have to pay a change or cancellation fee.
-United Airlines, for example, charges a fee of $125 if, 60 or fewer days before departure, you want to change your flight or cancel with a redeposit of awards points.
-Before 60 days, the United fee to change or cancel a rewards flight is $75.
-Other major airlines have similar fees to change your awards travel or cancel and redeposit your miles.
+Several major airlines require fees for changing your award travel or or you must cancel and redeposit your miles.

 It's important to note that the rules for awards programs vary from airline to airline.
 In addition, there may be different rules depending on whether you transferred points from your credit card's general rewards program.
 If you're unsure about the rules of your particular program or airline, it's best to call the customer service number and speak with a representative about your options.